Poojit-Matukumalli/Project-RelayX/GitHub-docs/SETUP.md

 # Relay Setup (Important)
 Requirements :
 1. A PC w/ Linux (Ubuntu server distro)
-2. Knowledge of systems (Because something is bound to break)
+2. Low level (Bare metal) Knowledge systems (Because something is bound to break)

 If you're planning on setting up a RelayX, visit our second repository.
 We created a second repo, which is completely dedicated to the relay software and details about how to setup.